polawalczynska/ConcertFlow/README.md

 - `NotificationAdapter`
 - `NotificationCategoryAdapter`, `NotificationIconAdapter`, `NotificationColorAdapter`
-- `RoleAdapter` (implements `RoleAdapterInterface`)
+- `RoleAdapter`
-- `StatusAdapter` (implements `StatusAdapterInterface`)
+- `StatusAdapter`
 - Mapper classes: `ConcertMapper`, `ArtistMapper`, `BudgetMapper`, `TechnicalMapper`, `TeamMapper`, `NotificationMapper`

-**Justification**: The application needs to transform data between different representations - from domain entities (JPA entities) to DTOs (Data Transfer Objects) for API responses, and between different formats (e.g., Role enum to human-readable strings).
-Mappers and Adapters adapt one interface (Entity) to another interface (DTO), making incompatible interfaces work together.
-This separation ensures that internal domain models remain independent from external API contracts, allowing changes to either without affecting the other.
+**Justification**: The application needs to transform data between different representations - from domain entities to DTOs.
+Mappers and Adapters adapt one interface to another, making incompatible interfaces work together.
+This separation ensures that internal domain models remain independent of external API contracts, allowing changes to either without affecting the other.

 **Benefits**: